AllisonDT/FlavorFusioniPad/README.md

 - 7/20 fixed bug where user could only click on name not entire box on home list, redesigned style of SpicePopupView, styled NewBlendView to match home list, created ExistingRecipesRows file, added alerts
 - 7/22 fixed functionality of MixRecipePreview
 - 7/24 changed search bar style, added alert for blending, added images for team members to about view
+- 7/31 fixed styling on the boxes for adding recipe and blend new recipe
+- 8/1 changed colors for dark mode for more accessibility